 - Judging: A panel comprised of media educators and/or industry professionals with expertise in the submitted category will judge each entry.
 Short-form entries (less than 15 minutes) will be viewed in their entirety.
 For longform entries, judges are required to watch at least 15 minutes of each entry.
 Judges will not be assigned to review an entry where there is an obvious conflict of interest or in cases where the judge is institutionally affiliated with an entrant.

 - Blind Review: Every effort will be made to conduct a blind review of each submission.
 Wherever possible, entrants should remove information that points to the identity of the work’s author and/or co-author(s).

 Award Levels and Prizes

-3. Exhibition: Winners are expected to attend the 2018 BEA Convention in Las Vegas to exhibit their entry.
+- Exhibition: Winners are expected to attend the 2023 BEA Convention to exhibit their entry.
 Winners are responsible for all costs associated with attending the convention including airfare, housing, meals, and BEA conference registration.
 If the lead author is not able to attend another member of the projects creative team should be sent to represent the production team.
 Failure to send a viable representative from the entry’s team may result in the withholding of the cash award.